 When you enter a URL or click on a bookmark or link – the computer/router contacts your default Domain Name System Servers (DNS servers) to resolve the URLs into their corresponding IP address.
 Upon resolving the DNS, the DNS servers send back information about the URL to the client computers.
 The client computers then connect to the Internet address sent by those DNS servers.

-A web page is made up of many elements – most of which are part of different domains.
-For example, entering www.microsoft.com into any browser of your choice and hitting Enter will not only load www.microsoft.com but also c.microsoft.com and i.microsoft.com before you are presented with the Microsoft home page.
-The additional domains further add to the time spent in loading webpages.
-You can view what all URLs are being resolved by looking at the status bar of the browser while waiting for webpages to load.
+A web page comprises many elements – most of which are part of different domains.
+For example, entering www.microsoft.com into any browser of your choice and hitting Enter will load not only www.microsoft.com but also c.microsoft.com and i.microsoft.com before you are presented with the Microsoft home page.
+The additional domains further add to the time spent loading web pages.
+You can view all URLs being resolved by looking at the browser’s status bar while waiting for a website to load.

-While one method to speed up Internet connection can be speeding up Internet Explorer or other browsers by removing add-ons etc., Acrylic DNS Proxy helps you browse faster by speeding up the time taken to resolve domain names pertaining to the URLs we use.
+While one method to speed up Internet connection can be speeding up Internet Explorer or other browsers by removing add-ons etc., Acrylic DNS Proxy helps you browse faster by speeding up the time taken to resolve domain names about the URLs we use.

-Acrylic DNS Proxy To Speed Up Internet Connection
+Acrylic DNS Proxy – Speed Up Internet Connection

 When you install Acrylic DNS Proxy on your computer, it creates a virtual DNS server on your local machine and uses it to resolve domain names for you.
-Since the DNS server in this case is resident on your own machine, the time taken to resolve domain names is reduced significantly.
+Since the DNS server, in this case, is resident on your device, the time is taken to resolve domain names is reduced significantly.

-It creates a local virtual DNS server on your computer by way of two files that does not occupy much space.
-Other than creating a local DNS servers, it sets Open DNS as secondary DNS servers.
+It creates a local virtual DNS server on your computer through two files that do not occupy much space.
+Other than creating a local DNS server, it sets Open DNS as secondary DNS servers.
 That means when a domain resolution is not available in the local virtual server, it falls back on Open DNS servers for domain resolution.

-In case the resolution exists in the file but is outdated (a few days old), Acrylic still sends the domain resolution to computer while updating the DNS resolution later.
-This too saves time as your computer will go ahead to open the website while the resolution in the Acrylic database is updated passively.
+If the resolution exists in the file but is outdated (a few days old), Acrylic still sends the domain resolution to the computer while updating the DNS resolution later.
+It too saves time as your computer will go ahead to open the website while the resolution in the Acrylic database is updated passively.

 If the resolution in the local server is too old, Acrylic will send the resolution request to Open DNS servers and wait for their response.
-Upon receiving the response, it is passed to browsers and the resolution in the local database is updated.
+Upon receiving the answer, it is passed to browsers, and the resolution in the local database is updated.

-IMPORTANT: You may not notice any significant change in the Internet connection speed as soon as you install it.
+IMPORTANT: You may not notice any significant change in the Internet connection speed when you install it.
 This is because Acrylic DNS Proxy has to collect and store the resolved DNS for websites you have been visiting.
 Over time, as the database of Acrylic is updated with resolved domain names, you will see that you do not have to wait for websites to begin loading.

-This is yet another feature in Acrylic that I love.
-Acrylic installs a custom HOSTS file to your computer when you install the program.
-This HOSTS file recognizes different ad formats and blocks them from loading even as the website you are visiting is attempting to load them to your browser.
+It is yet another feature in Acrylic that I love.
+Acrylic installs a custom HOSTS file to your computer when installing the program, thus blocking you from visiting malicious websites.

 REMEMBER: Acrylic DNS Proxy employs Open DNS servers by default.
 You may change them if you want – by editing the AcrylicConfiguration.ini file located in the Acrylic DNS Proxy folder in Program Files.

-NOTE: The files with Acrylic DNS Proxy are pre-configured so you do not need to make any changes to anything.
+NOTE: The files with Acrylic DNS Proxy are pre-configured, so you do not need to change anything.
 You won’t even notice that Acrylic DNS Proxy is running until you open the Windows Task Manager.

 BONUS: Monitoring Tool For Acrylic DNS

-A third-party tool is available on the Internet that serves as a monitoring tool for Acrylic DNS (scroll down in the linked page until you see Acrylic DNS Proxy Monitor).
-Acrylic Monitoring Tool provides you with insights on Acrylic DNS Proxy that are not visible otherwise.
+A third-party tool is available on the Internet to monitor Acrylic DNS (scroll down in the linked page until you see Acrylic DNS Proxy Monitor).
+Acrylic Monitoring Tool provides insights on Acrylic DNS Proxy that are not visible otherwise.

-This is available as a zipped file and contains two files.
+It is available as a zipped file and contains two files.
 After extracting the files, copy both ADPMonitor.exe and ADPMonitor.txt to the same folder where you installed Acrylic DNS Proxy.
 You might see another zip file in the extracted folder.
-That contains Acrylic DNS Monitoring Tool for older versions of Acrylic DNS Proxy and you can just ignore it.
+That contains an Acrylic DNS Monitoring Tool for older versions of Acrylic DNS Proxy, and you can just ignore it.